kisielk/errcheck/README.md

 ## Cgo

-Currently errcheck does not fully support type checking for packages that use cgo when used with versions of Go earlier than Go 1.11.
+Currently errcheck is unable to check packages that import "C" due to limitations in the importer.

+However, you can use errcheck on packages that depend on those which use cgo.
+In order for this to work you need to go install the cgo dependencies before running errcheck on the dependent packages.

+See https://github.com/kisielk/errcheck/issues/16 for more details.

 ## Exit Codes